-Conference attendees will be able to attend 3 workshops led by experienced literacy instructors and non profit professionals.
-Check back for updates.
-This page will be updated regularly as slots are filled.
+Conference attendees will be able to attend 3 workshops led by experienced literacy instructors and non-profit professionals in ESL, Citizenship, HSE/GED, and ministry with internationals.

-If you have a workshop proposal, email Wes Young at wyoung@tarrantlit.org.
+All workshop slots are currently filled.
+If you have a workshop proposal for next year’s conference, email Wes Young at wyoung@tarrantlit.org.

 “ESL: Alive, Awake, and Fun”